Sabdariffa meraukensis: Fruit

 Flowers are followed by a spiked seed capsule containing several segmented compartments of seeds, similar in appearance to other members of the Hibiscus genus.

 Distribution and habitat

-Hibiscus meraukensis is found in the Australian states of Western Australia, The Northern Territory and Queensland, as well as the Merauke region of South Papua (Indonesia) and neighbouring Papua New Guinea.
+Hibiscus meraukensis is found in the Australian states of Western Australia, The Northern Territory and Queensland, as well as Timor and the Merauke region of South Papua (Indonesia) and neighbouring Papua New Guinea.
 It grows in a wide range of habitats, including coastal vine thickets, riparian areas, Melaleuca forests, savannahs and shrublands.